howl-editor/howl/site/source/getit.md

 Howl is developed on Linux, but it builds on other \*NIX platforms as well such as FreeBSD (with other \*BSDs presumably requiring only little work).
-It should be possible to port to OSX or Window, should any brave soul be willing to put in the work.
+It should be possible to port to OSX or Windows, should any brave soul be willing to put in the work.

 You can install Howl by building it from source, either from a release or by